digwit678/DIGCREAT_AUDIO_PROCESSION/README.md

 <img width="814" alt="feature_structure_gan" src="https://user-images.githubusercontent.com/24375094/208645745-041cb414-f287-45bb-8a47-8252fb813ad1.png">

-Python library DDSP provides differentiable sound modules (wavetable synthesizer, harmonic synthesizer, reverb) whose parameters can be learned and improved by backwards propagation from the target waveform.
-NNs do not have to learn the intrinsic biases with the help of deep specialized layers.

-Main features: main frequency, loudness
+## Training

+That´s where the ddsp library comes in: it offers sound modules (synthesizers) which are differentiable and therefore can use back propagation to tune their synthesizer parameters (analog to recreating a sound on a synthesizer) and do not learn as much bias as the other models by the help of deep specialized and structured layers.
+Thanks to specialized layer types we have ***faster training of autoencoders*** and therefore quick feedback, which overs a more convenient workflow than waiting 16 hours for training to finish.

 Lowest level:
 More semantically meaningful: symbolic modelling as a language model --> faster workflow (fast feedback) in comparison to training your model for 16 hours and then see what happened.